-In that moment, I remembered the vow we had made to each other . . . for as long as we both shall live.
+At that moment, I remembered the vow we had made to each other . . . for as long as we both shall live—a whole life.

 We’ve been to six countries together and many more states, shared countless hours in the car, laughed through every episode of The Office, and enjoyed thousands of cups of coffee together, one of our most cherished pastimes.

 We’ve walked with each other through depression, anxiety, grief and loss, health issues, and facing our biggest fears.

 We’ve laughed together and cried together more times than I can count, and sometimes we communicate so deeply that no words are needed.